TL;DR

 - Fees and costs: Repossession fees, storage, transport to auction, and reconditioning costs are deducted from gross proceeds before any credit is applied to the loan balance.

-The result is a deficiency balance that can range from a few thousand dollars to well over $20,000 on higher-value loans.
 Multiply that across a portfolio of several hundred or several thousand accounts, and lenders are looking at significant receivable balances sitting on their books.

 The Scale of Auto Lending in Canada

 Canada's auto lending market is substantial.
 According to Equifax Canada, auto loan originations have grown steadily over the past decade, driven by longer loan terms (now averaging over 72 months), higher vehicle prices, and broader subprime lending.
-The Bank of Canada has flagged auto lending as a key area of household debt concentration.

-Delinquency rates in Canadian auto lending have been trending upward since 2022, with subprime segments showing particularly elevated stress.
-As borrowers stretch further to afford vehicles, the pool of accounts that eventually charge off and produce deficiency balances continues to expand.
+Delinquency rates in Canadian auto lending have been trending upward since 2022, with subprime segments showing particularly elevated stress.4 As borrowers stretch further to afford vehicles, the pool of accounts that eventually charge off and produce deficiency balances continues to expand.

-The gap between loan balance and auction recovery has widened in parallel.
-Extended loan terms of 84 and even 96 months mean borrowers carry negative equity for a larger portion of the loan lifecycle.
-When a borrower who financed $45,000 over 84 months defaults at month 30, the remaining principal might be $35,000.
+Consider a borrower who financed $45,000 over 84 months and defaults at month 30.
+The remaining principal might be $35,000.
 The vehicle, now three years old with 80,000 kilometres and deferred maintenance, may sell at wholesale auction for $18,000 to $22,000.
 After repossession and auction fees, the deficiency can land in the $15,000 to $20,000 range.
 These are not marginal balances.
 They justify individual recovery attention and support the economics of litigation-backed collection in Ontario's courts.

 For captive finance arms of automakers, banks, credit unions, and alternative lenders, managing this growing volume of post-disposition deficiencies is an operational challenge that compounds over time.